vinivendra/Gryphon/addingTheGryphonLibraries.md

         // ...
 ````

-If we switch to the `MyAwesoneiOSApp` target and build it, it should build and run correctly, as should the Android app.
+If we switch to the `MyAwesoneiOSApp` target, it should build correctly, as should the `Kotlin` target.

-When programming with Gryphon, it's always recommended to use `Lists` or `MutableLists` instead of Swift `Arrays`, and `Maps` or `MutableMaps` instead of Swift `Dictionaries`.
-This can prevent compilation errors, as well as bugs like these that can be hard to track down.
-For more information on using `Lists` and `Maps`, see the [collections guide](collections.html).

 ---